shriyanyamali/Lextract/paper.md

 ---
-title: 'Lextract: A Python Pipeline for the Automated Extraction of European Commission Market Definitions'
+title: 'Lextract: A Python Pipeline for the Automated Extraction of Market Definitions'
 tags:
   - Python
   - relevant market definition